xvii20/Illupets-frontend/README.md

-for this Api you need a api key and a secret key to use. just go to this website and click get free api key. https://www.petfinder.com/developers/ and then replace the ${clientId} variable  with the apiKey you got from the petfinder website   and the ${clientSecret} variable with the secret key  you got from the petfinder website
+for this Api you need a api key and a secret key to use. just go to this website and click get free api key. https://www.petfinder.com/developers/ and then replace the ${clientId} variable in the mainbody.jsx file with the apiKey you got from the petfinder website   and the ${clientSecret} variable with the secret key  you got from the petfinder website

 # Helpful Links
 - [Positionstack Documentation](https://positionstack.com/documentation)